Service Learning Trips

 - Are parent chaperones needed?
-YES – primarily for the Liberty, KY trip and the West Virginia trip.
-Parents should call me if they are interested in serving as a chaperone.
+YES – primarily for the Liberty, KY trip.
+Parents should contact Mr. Forman (firstname.lastname@example.org) if interested.

 - Do you have any printed applications?
 YES - stop by the table outside of Campus Ministry.